13 Oct The Crimson Mansion

 “Guess it’s an old family album that they left,” I said to my friend.
 He didn’t say anything and kept flipping through the pages.
 Each turn revealed still another image, always of the same girl.
 Sometimes she was at the park, or in a house, or something, but it was just her.
 We were almost at the end of the book when we stumbled on a completely blacked-out page.

-“Why the fuck is the page black?” my friend asked.
+“Why the hell is the page black?” my friend asked.

 We both stared at the picture for a while, saying nothing.
 He turned the page.
 What we saw made us jump back, because the girl was now hanging… but she still had that smile on her face, looking straight into the camera, her neck slightly elongated, with her head tilted at an impossible, almost-ninety-degree angle.
 It was horrifying.
 The more I looked, the more scared I became.
 The feeling, staring at that picture, was just absolute dread.

-“Come on, bro, let’s get the fuck outta here.”
-I said.
+“Come on, bro, let’s get the hell outta here,” I said.

 “Yeah… yeah… let’s leave,” he said, still looking at the picture.
 I knew he was scared, too.
 He closed the book and we practically ran out of the room.
 We got to the bottom stepped outside and froze.
 We were paralyzed.
 I felt myself start to panic and got slightly lightheaded.